Sherman, Connecticut: Education

 There is one public school in Sherman, the Sherman School.
 Its enrollment is about 325 students from pre-school to grade 8.
-There is no high school in Sherman; students instead are given a choice of five high schools that Sherman will pay for them to attend (New Milford High School, New Fairfield High School, Henry Abbot Tech, Shepaug Valley High School, and Nonnewaug High School).
+There is no high school in Sherman; students instead are given a choice of five high schools that Sherman will pay for them to attend (New Milford High School, New Fairfield High School, Henry Abbott Tech, Shepaug Valley High School, and Nonnewaug High School).